searler/searler.github.io/_posts/2015-06-07-Reactive-backpressure-circuit-breaker.markdown

 for the Subscriber to be cancelled when onError is signalled, which means the stream is stopped (collapsed).
 In other words, Reactor is not compliant with the specification.

+Akka provides a CB [implementation](http://doc.akka.io/docs/akka/snapshot/common/circuitbreaker.html) which protects a function invocation.
+Both synchronous and asynchronous invocations are supported, which is sufficient to cover all actor interactions.
+Unlike the Hystrix and Reactor implementations, this CB throws an exception when Open.